May 4th of this year, marked the 9 year anniversary of my grandfather’s suicide.

 There is not set timeline for a person to grieve.

 We may go through the stages in exact order, we may bounce around different stages, we may move forward to the final stage of grief only to find ourselves back at stage one.

 We all grieve individually through the stages of grief:

 This is usually the first stage.
 It is accompanied by numbness and shock.
 It is hard to believe what is really going on and their are endless questions.
 You feel overwhelmed, lost, confused.
 Nothing makes sense to you.
 What appeared normal is no longer.
 You may find yourself questioning how or if you should go on.
 In the denial stage, you are focusing on getting through one day at a time.

-Although it has been 4 years, I can still remember the day I received the call.
+Even to this day, I can still remember the day I received the call.
 Denial, numbness and shock are all things I vividly remember.
 You know how when you watch movies and someone gets bad news, they tend to kind of lose their balance and just collapse.
 I don’t recall collapsing, but that’s how I felt.
 I think back on that day and watch it all in slow motion.
-Sometimes, I find myself still in denial thinking that it didn’t happen and 4 years later, I still have questions that will never be answered.
+Sometimes, I find myself still in denial thinking that it didn’t happen and years later, I still have questions that will never be answered.

 Anger is normal.
 Anger at the person who died, anger at your Higher Power, anger at yourself, friends or family.
 There is no limit to the anger.